YTGWPAL/ytgwpal-resource-pack/README.md

 - **AND MORE!**
 ## yooo this sounds cool how do i download it
 go [here](https://github.com/YTGWPAL/ytgwpal-resource-pack/releases/latest) and click `YTGWPAL.Resource.Pack.zip` to download the pack, then put it in your resourcepacks folder (`YTGWPAL.Resource.Pack.DLC.zip` for the albums)

-for ADVANCED and INTELLIGENT people, go to your resourcepacks folder and run `git clone https://github.com/YTGWPAL/ytgwpal-resource-pack.git`
 ## music credits
 [Bear - frybred](https://youtu.be/r0E4yBxnK3o)
 [Bear - Cheez on da stick](https://youtu.be/J-mlIUTMziE)